ISRO: Modular heavy rockets

+ISRO's current launch vehicles lack the capacity for launching very heavy satellites to the geostationary orbit beyond 4 ton class, a problem that is planned to be fixed with the introduction of the NGLV.

-ISRO is studying heavy (HLV) and super-heavy lift launch vehicles (SHLV).
+ISRO is studying heavy (HLV) and super heavy-lift launch vehicle (SHLV).
 Modular launchers are being designed, with interchangeable parts, to reduce production time.
 A 10 t capacity HLV and an SHLV capable of delivering 50–100 t into orbit have been mentioned in statements and presentations from ISRO officials.

-The agency intends to develop a launcher in the 2020s which can carry nearly 16 t to geostationary transfer orbit, nearly four times the capacity of the existing GSLV Mark III.
-A rocket family of five medium to heavy-lift class modular rockets described as either "Unified Modular Launch Vehicles" (UMLV) or "Unified Launch Vehicles" (ULV) are being planned which will share parts and will replace ISRO's existing PSLV, GSLV and LVM3 rockets completely.
-The rocket family will be powered by SCE-200 cryogenic engine and will have a capacity of lifting from 4.9 t to 16 t to geostationary transfer orbit.
+The agency intends to develop a launcher in the 2020s which can carry nearly 16 t to geostationary transfer orbit, nearly four times the capacity of the existing LVM3.
+A rocket family of five medium to heavy-lift class modular rockets described as "Next Generation Launch Vehicle or NGLV" (initially planned as Unified Modular Launch Vehicle or Unified Launch Vehicle) are being planned which will share parts and will replace ISRO's existing PSLV and GSLV rockets completely.
+The rocket family will be powered by LOX-Methane engine and will have a capacity of lifting from 4.9 t to 16 t to geostationary transfer orbit.

-Reusable launchers
+Reusable launch vehicles

 There have been two reusable launcher projects ongoing at ISRO.
-One is the ADMIRE test vehicle, conceived as a VTVL system and another is RLV-TD programme, being run to develop a spacecraft similar to the American Space Shuttle which will be launched vertically but land like a plane.
+One is the ADMIRE test vehicle, conceived as a VTVL system and another is RLV-TD programme, being run to develop an autonomous spacecraft which will be launched vertically but land like a plane.

 To realise a fully re-usable two-stage-to-orbit (TSTO) launch vehicle, a series of technology demonstration missions have been conceived.
 For this purpose, the winged Reusable Launch Vehicle Technology Demonstrator (RLV-TD) has been configured.
 The RLV-TD acts as a flying testbed to evaluate various technologies such as hypersonic flight, autonomous landing, powered cruise flight, and hypersonic flight using air-breathing propulsion.
 First in the series of demonstration trials was the Hypersonic Flight Experiment (HEX).

 ISRO launched the prototype's test flight, RLV-TD, from the Sriharikota spaceport in February 2016.
 It weighs around 1.5 t and flew up to a height of 70 km.
 HEX was completed five months later.
 A scaled-up version of it could serve as fly-back booster stage for the winged TSTO concept.
 HEX will be followed by a landing experiment (LEX) and return flight experiment (REX).